In this article, You will read the Concept of Primate city and Rank-size rule for UPSC (Settlement Geography – Geography Optional).

-- Case 1– In case-1 the deviation in the curve is an example of high primacy so the Jefferson primate city concept is the special case in rank-size rule.
+- Case 2– In case-2 deviation in the curve is an example of high primacy i.e. the largest city is much bigger and is a disproportionately large curve, so the Jefferson primate city concept is the special case in rank-size rule.

 - In Ireland the primacy is shown by the city Belfast, which is proportionally very large than other cities of Ireland, but other cities and towns of Ireland follow rank size rule appreciably.

 - Rank size rule envisages existence of high number of urban centres where landscape is fully developed and city functions are well distributed.